alshedivat/al-folio/_posts/2022-08-04-crypto-cyberops.md

 2. Utilize [BIP39 passphrase](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki#from-mnemonic-to-seed) to require a password on top of the seed phrase.
 3. Shamir's secret sharing to shard seed phrases to store steel plates/capsules in multiple locations, and prevents any single discovery to be an issue like [Shamir39](https://github.com/iancoleman/shamir39)

-Recovery therefore requires knowledge (BIP39 passphrase) on top of just physically recovering multiple seeds.
+i.e., multisig wallet with the hardware wallets access to multiple factors with password/pins, and recovery of hardware wallets in case of hardware failure requires knowledge (BIP39 passphrase) on top of just physically recovering multiple seeds.
+The hardware wallets are somewhat optional but it can be a security risk itself to try and recover your private keys often.